SciML/DiffEqParamEstim.jl/docs/src/methods/optimization_based_methods.md

 The first argument is the `DEProblem` to solve, and next is the `alg` to use.
-The `alg` must match the problem type, which can be any `DEProblem` (ODEs, SDEs, DAEs, DDEs, etc.). `regularization` defaults to nothing which has no regularization function.
+The `alg` must match the problem type, which can be any `DEProblem` (ODEs, SDEs, DAEs, DDEs, etc.). `regularization` defaults to nothing, which has no regularization function.
 The extra keyword arguments are passed to the differential equation solver.

 ### Multiple Shooting

-Multiple Shooting is generally used in Boundary Value Problems (BVP) and is more robust than the regular objective function used in these problems.
+Multiple Shooting is often used in Boundary Value Problems (BVP) and is more robust than the regular objective function used in these problems.
 It proceeds as follows: